top of page

 Workforce Gains Through Strong Fathers

 The research also examined the impact of FFC’s Strong Fathers program, which supports unemployed and underemployed fathers in gaining skills, credentials, and employment.
+Among fathers who were unemployed when they enrolled:

-• Participants earned over $2.3 million in new wages across 2023 and 2024
+• Participants earned over $2.3 million in new wages across 2023 and 2024.

-• Those wages generated an additional $777,000 in economic activity
+• Those wages generated an additional $777,000 in economic activity.

 Strong Returns on Philanthropic Investment